anyars-encarta/encarta-zoom-clone/README.md

 > EncarToom is a Zoom Clone app for Video Meetings.
 Users could create Instant Meetings, schedule meetings, record meetings as well as view previous meetings.
 >
 >
-Users could create Instant Meetings, schedule meetings, record meetings as well as view previous
+Users could create Instant Meetings, schedule meetings, record meetings as well as view

 ## 🛠 Built With <a name="built-with"></a>
 1. React